HenshawIII/chainTV/READMEVideos.md

 ```

 ## Notes
+- All endpoints require proper authentication (not shown in documentation)
 - The `playbackId` is a unique identifier for each video
-- The `viewMode` can be either "free" or "monthly" or "onetime"
+- The `viewMode` can be either "free" or "paid"
 - The `amount` field is only relevant for paid videos
 - The `Users` array contains IDs of users who have paid for the video
+- The `donation` array stores donation amounts for the video
+- The `assetName` field is used to identify the video content